pttd1304/csc_java_fresher_project_hospital/README.md

-CSC Java Fresher project UI with Angular + Bootstrap + jQuery
+CSC Java Fresher project UI with Angularjs + Bootstrap + jQuery

-Features:
-Log in
-Register
-Main page
-Main page for Admin
+Getting Started:
+1. Set up the server to have data for UI to fetch.
+(See csc_java_fresher_backend)
+2. Start from the log in page "login.html".
+Enter any username from {backend}/users, or add a new one directly from SQL Server.